ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 ## Consequences

 The decision to use GitHub will help the CFIA's AI Lab reach, it will get more people to look at the products and support the open source goals.
-It will also make DevOps a lot easier with its large community marketplace for workflow.
-It will also help developers be more productive and improve their work.
+GitHub will also make DevOps a lot easier with its large community marketplace for workflow which will also help developers be more productive and improve their work.
 That being said, the CFIA's AI Lab has a software development team and a data science team with one team using GitHub and the other one using Azure DevOps, which could lead to some complications.

 ## References
 [GetApp * GitLab Reviews](https://www.getapp.com/it-management-software/a/gitlab/reviews/#:~:text=Pros.%20Its%20intuitive%20interface%20and%20robust%20feature%20set,challenging%20for%20new%20users%20to%20get%20started.%20IR)